ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 create a DAP task upon receiving `Report` with such extension (or `ReportShare` in the case of helper.)

-By sending task configuration parameters to clients, we add transparency to the task that clients participate in.
-Client can see what privacy parameters has been configured for a task (for e.g. `min_batch_size`, or any differential privacy parameters if that's the privacy guarantee used).

-By defining this mechanism as an extension, we can guarantee that for any deployments implementing this extension:
+By defining this mechanism as an extension, we can guarantee that for any deployments implementing this extension, all information required for aggregating a report is included in the report itself.
+There is no need for out-of-band task orchestration between leader and helpers, therefore making adoption of DAP easier.

-1. Task transparency is enforced since aggregator task must be created using the same parameters client sent.

-2. No need for out-of-band task orchestration between leader and helpers, all information required for aggregating a report is included in the report itself.
-Any leaders and helpers can work on the same DAP task, therefore making adoption of DAP easier.
+Implementations of this extension also has better privacy and security since aggregators must create tasks using the same parameters client sent.
+Task authors cannot give clients and aggregators different task parameters to reduce privacy guarantee on the aggregate result.

 This extension affects upload, aggregate and collect sub-protocols.